If you are reading this… you have kids.

 The Printable Chore Chart

-These are intentionally left blank so that you both have the opportunity each week to check in and re-prioritize if need be.
+These are intentionally left blank so that you both can check in and re-prioritize each week.

-For instance, if you see that your child is having a tough time with completing one or more of the items, maybe you need to change them up a bit.
+For instance, if you see that your child is having trouble completing one or more of the items, maybe you need to change them up a bit.

 Or even eliminate one or two.